You downloaded this page at exactly:

 For the record, (OMG!
-I can't believe this used to mean somthing.) after IBM's TSO, Digital's PDP-11, VAX's VMS, and MS's DOS, I was using IBM's OS/2 for a couple of years (1993-95) and was reasonably happy with the way it turned my PC into a workstation.
+I can't believe this used to mean somthing.) after IBM's TSO (time sharing operating system), Digital's PDP-11, VAX's VMS, and MS's DOS, I was using IBM's OS/2 for a couple of years (1993-95) and was reasonably happy with the way it turned my desktop PC into a workstation.
 I then switched to a Pentium 133 MHz (1996), wow did it seem fast.
-Canuck then had dual cores, when that meant two 3 GHz Pentium-4 CPUs (2007).
-Since then, Canuck has been kept at the leading edge Windows 2000, XP, and now is an 8-core Dell Optiplex 780 Windows 7.
+Canuck (my computer's name, since I was a Canadian living in Seattle) then had dual cores, when that meant two 3 GHz Pentium-4 CPUs (2007).
+Since then, Canuck has evolved though Windows 2000, XP, and now is an 8-core Dell Optiplex 780 Windows 7/10.
 I use UNIX boxes only when I have to (through X-Windows), not otherwise.
 I never use vi!
 I try not to use Mac's but find my iPad convenient for emails and browsing on the road.

 Coastal oceanography and mixing processes, boundary layers, turbulence, tides, Lagrangian processes and fronts.
 These things are interesting enough, but their spatial and temporal variability are of greater interest.
 The Ocean Physics Group at UVic have a broad range of interests in physical oceanography.
 In addition to understanding physical processes in the ocean, I also like to measure lots of things and try to use observations to get a better feel for the dynamics affecting the environment.
 Consequently, data processing, data presentation, and computer programming (FORTRAN or MATLAB) are central to my oceanographic research.
 Modelling ocean processes has proven to be interesting and this controlled computer environment can be relatively calm compared to the uncontrolled real sea-going world.
 Calm however, sometimes means less than real, so models will ever replace the need for in situ measurements.This interest has led to my career involvement in the VENUS Project, a real time, online cabled ocean observatory deployed near southern Vancouver Island.
 I was the Associate Director, Research for VENUS, now the Associate Director, Science for Ocean Networks Canada, and I manage all the science and research components of both VENUS and NEPTUNE.

 the summer of 1996 we, (Michael Ott, Chris Garrett and myself) conducted a